 Johnny has located scans of card numbers 2, 16 and 22 however has no information on the provenance of these.
 Please do write in if you have any information on these copies.

-We can see that card numbers 2 and 16 have at some point been for sale on eBay and that number 22 has been uploaded to a photobucket due to the scans showing watermarks.
+Due to the presence of watermarks, we can see that card numbers 2 and 16 have at some point been for sale on eBay and that a scan of number 22 has been uploaded to a photobucket.

 Do you know the whereabouts of any further copies?

 We are interested in connecting with other owners and finding more information on the whereabouts of the remaining copies.
 Please do write in if you have any information and happy collecting!